 Although this is a smaller category (10% of your score), every bit helps.
 When assessing your creditworthiness, many creditors look at the mix of your current credit profile.
 This is where having a mortgage, as stressful as they can be at times, is a very good thing.
 The more distributed your credit, the healthier you appear credit-wise to potential lenders.
 Be careful of having too many credit cards compared to other lines of credit, especially if you’re a rewards chasing superstar.

 New credit lines account for 10% of your overall credit score.
 Be careful how much new credit you take on or inquire about obtaining.
 Too many credit lines opened recently will hurt your credit.
 Instead of opening new lines, you may want to consider contacting your current lenders and renegotiating the interest rates or terms.

-Building or growing credit is neither quick nor easy.
+A building or growing credit is neither quick nor easy.
 It takes time.
 But, it also takes diligence and mindfulness.
-With one eye on your credit you’ll be able to keep a handle on your spending and conduct best practices to help your credit score soar.
+With one eye on your credit, you’ll be able to keep a handle on your spending and conduct best practices to help your credit score soar.